Personalized learning

-Personalized learning, individualized instruction, personal learning environment and direct instruction all refer to efforts to tailor education to meet the different needs of students.
+Personalized learning (also named individualized instruction, personal learning place or direct instruction) refers to a type of learning where learners are provided with experiences that uniquely meet their needs, interests and educational outcomes.

 Overview

-The use of the term "personalized learning" dates back to at least the early 1960s, but there is no widespread agreement on the definition and components of a personal learning environment.
-Even enthusiasts for the concept admit that personal learning is an evolving term and doesn't have any widely accepted definition.
+Use of the term "personalized learning" dates back to the early 1960s, but there is no widespread agreement on the definition and components of a personal learning environment.
+Even enthusiasts for the concept admit that personal learning is an evolving term and does not have any widely accepted definition.

-In 2005, Dan Buckley defined two ends of the personalized learning spectrum: "personalization for the learner", in which the teacher tailors the learning, and "personalization by the learner", in which the learner develops skills to tailor his own learning.
-This spectrum was adopted by the (2006) Microsoft's Practical Guide to Envisioning and Transforming Education.
+In 2005, Dan Buckley defined two ends of the personalized learning spectrum: "personalization for the learner", in which the teacher tailors the learning to the student, and "personalization by the learner", in which the student develops skills to tailor their own learning.
+This spectrum was adopted by the Microsoft's 2006 Practical Guide to Envisioning and Transforming Education.

 Definitions

-The United States National Education Technology Plan 2017 defines personalized learning as follows:
+The United States National Education Technology Plan 2017 defines "personalized learning" as follows:

-Typically technology is used to try to facilitate personalized learning environments.
+Technology is typically used to try to facilitate personalized learning environments.

+AI is often used as a source to develop personalized learning programs for students.
+Chatbots based on large language models are sometimes described as a promising opportunity for personalized learning on a large scale.